nla/outbackcdx/README.md

     mvn package
     java -jar target/tinycdxserver.jar -d /data -p 8080

-The server supports multiple named indexes as subdirectories under /data.
+The server supports multiple named indexes as subdirectories.
 You can load records into the index by POSTing them in the CDX format Wayback uses:

     curl -X POST --data @records.cdx http://localhost:8080/myindex